 A Trick to Finding a Good Deal

-If you are thinking about consolidating your loans on the private market, you should be applying to a number of different companies.
-Presently, there are five companies that offer interest rates below 2%.
-With a huge list of student loan consolidation options, shopping around could save you a fortune.
+If you are thinking about refinancing your loans on the private market, you should be applying to several different companies.
+Presently, borrowers may be able to qualify for interest rates below 2%.
+With a huge list of student loan refinance options, shopping around could save you a fortune.

 You can use your research from shopping around to evaluate the fixed-rate vs. variable-rate decision.
 If all the lenders seem to be offering you 3% variable and 5.5% fixed, but one lender offers 3% variable and 4.5% fixed, it would indicate that the 4.5% fixed might be a really good deal.